-- The Low Carbon Team is developing a scenario pathway to assist us in meeting the corporate Net Zero target, which will be in place for CERP3, however the targeting of our biggest users will be critical if we are to successfully meet these. - As can be seen in the table above, we have commissioned work on some of our largest sites to decarbonise heating and assist in energy costs through solar PV and energy efficiency works and the learnings from this process will be invaluable as we progress and tackle our remaining portfolio.
+- 26. The Low Carbon Team is developing a scenario pathway to assist us in meeting the corporate Net Zero target, which will be in place for CERP3, however the targeting of our biggest users will be critical if we are to successfully meet these. - 27.
+As can be seen in the table above, we have commissioned work on some of our largest sites to decarbonise heating and assist in energy costs through solar PV and energy efficiency works and the learnings

-- This challenge is still significant.
+- from this process will be invaluable as we progress and tackle our remaining portfolio. - 28.
+This challenge is still significant.
 There are over 700 gas and oil boilers in the non-educational estate alone, many of which will need replacing with a low carbon alternative in the next seven years if we are to reach our 2030 target.
-This will require all Services and managers to proactively work to identify and target opportunities as they arise. - Whilst we will be targeting funding such as the Public Sector Decarbonisation Scheme (PSDS), this is incredibly competitive (funds for round 3c were allocated within nine minutes of the funding portal opening in 2022), therefore we need significant financial assistance in order to meet this challenge, as per recent MTFP proposal. - The decrease in transport related emissions associated from fleet services will be related to the vehicle replacement programme, alongside depot infrastructure changes.
+This will require all Services and managers to proactively work to identify and target opportunities as they arise. - 29.
+Whilst we will be targeting funding such as the Public Sector Decarbonisation Scheme (PSDS), this is incredibly competitive (funds for round 3c were allocated within nine minutes of the funding portal opening in 2022), therefore we need significant financial assistance in order to meet this challenge, as per recent MTFP proposal. - 30.
+The decrease in transport related emissions associated from fleet services will be related to the vehicle replacement programme, alongside depot infrastructure changes.
 It is hoped that following increased investment in EV vehicles emissions will reduce.
 In addition to eight pool cars, we currently have 29 EV's in the fleet.
-There are another 19 due for delivery this year and a further 17 in the pipeline following that. - Whilst County Hall was our largest carbon emitter in 2022/23, work is ongoing to close down floors 4 and 5 in County Hall which is likely to substantially reduce energy costs and emissions through 23/24.
-Plans are in place to close County Hall, which will significantly reduce emissions and costs for the authority. - We will be occupying new buildings with low carbon features, in the near future including the DLI, The Story, Plot C, and the Rivergreen centre, which at the time was one of the most innovative low carbon buildings in the UK.
-The decrease in emissions associated with the decanting from County Hall will likely still outweigh the increase in emissions from the four buildings mentioned. - The decarbonisation of our corporate estate has many opportunities.
+There are another 19 due for delivery this year and a further 17 in the pipeline following that. - 31.
+Whilst County Hall was our largest carbon emitter in 2022/23, floors 4 and 5 in County Hall are now closed and has resulted in a decrease in energy consumption.
+Plans are in place to close County Hall, which will significantly reduce emissions and costs for the authority. - 32.
+We will be occupying new buildings with low carbon features, in the near future including the DLI, The Story, Plot C, and the Rivergreen centre, which at the time was one of the most innovative low carbon buildings in the UK.
+The decrease in emissions associated with the decanting from County Hall will likely still outweigh the increase in emissions from the four buildings mentioned. - 33.
+The decarbonisation of our corporate estate has many opportunities.
 Appendix 2 contains a summarised list of Council progress against actions, but progress can be summarised:

 Actions with Delays 6

 On Track 19

 Complete 4

 On Hold 2

-In Design 10